 Privacy Act Notification: This information is provided pursuant to the Privacy Act of 1974 (Public Law 94-579), as amended, for individuals supplying information for inclusion in a system of records.
 The authority for the collection of this information is 34 U.S.C. §10671.
 The purpose of the John R. Justice Loan Repayment for Prosecutors and Public Defenders statute is to encourage qualified individuals to enter and continue employment as prosecutors and public defenders.
 This Agreement and related data are made part of the file to be used within the Department of Justice for record-keeping and management while participating in the John R. Justice Loan Repayment program.
 The information also may be disclosed outside the Department, as permitted by the Privacy Act and Freedom of Information Act, to the Congress, the Internal Revenue Service, and pursuant to court order.
 You are asked to provide your Social Security Number.
-Please note that if you do not provide this information, and you are selected to participate in the John R. Justice Loan Repayment program, your Social Security Number will partment to verify your eligibility status.
-Failure to submit to nent incomplete and you will be considered ineligible to this I, , agree to the terms of this Service Agreement.
+Please note that if you do not provide this information, and you are selected to participate in the John R. Justice Loan Repayment program, your Social Security Number will participate in the program. , agree to the terms of this Service Agreement.
 SIGNATURE DATE